-The Toolkit on the Use of European Union Funds for the Transition from Institutional to Community-based Care, a revised edition of which has been published in 2014, aims to explain how Structural and Investment Funds can support national, regional and local authorities in designing and implementing structural reforms aimed at facilitating the development of quality family-based and community-based alternatives to institutional care.
+The Toolkit on the Use of European Union Funds for the Transition from Institutional to Community-based Care (or EEG Toolkit), a revised edition of which has been published in 2014, aims to explain how Structural and Investment Funds can support national, regional and local authorities in designing and implementing structural reforms aimed at facilitating the development of quality family-based and community-based alternatives to institutional care.

 The Annex of this Toolkit gives a detailed overview of the relevant provisions from the European Investment and Structural Funds Regulations 2014-2020.
 It is available in the following languages: Bulgarian, Croatian, Czech, English, Estonian, French, German, Greek, Hungarian, Latvian, Lithuanian, Polish, Romanian, Serbian, Slovak, Slovenian, Russian